Bradley takes on SIU-Edwardsville, looks to stop 5-game skid - WTOP News

 Peoria, Illinois; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Bradley aims to end its five-game skid when the Braves play SIU-Edwardsville.
+BOTTOM LINE: Bradley heads into the matchup with SIU-Edwardsville as losers of five games in a row.

-The Braves have gone 3-2 in home games.
-Bradley is 1-1 in games decided by 10 or more points.
+The Braves are 3-2 on their home court.
+Bradley is ninth in the MVC with 23.5 defensive rebounds per game led by Malevy Leons averaging 5.1.

-The Cougars are 0-5 on the road.
-SIU-Edwardsville is sixth in the OVC with 9.3 offensive rebounds per game led by Shamar Wright averaging 1.9.
+The Cougars are 0-5 in road games.
+SIU-Edwardsville is eighth in the OVC scoring 30.8 points per game in the paint led by Desmond Polk averaging 4.0.

-Bradley’s average of 7.9 made 3-pointers per game this season is just 0.6 fewer made shots on average than the 8.5 per game SIU-Edwardsville allows.
-SIU-Edwardsville averages 72.9 points per game, 1.8 more than the 71.1 Bradley gives up to opponents.
+Bradley’s average of 7.9 made 3-pointers per game this season is only 0.6 fewer made shots on average than the 8.5 per game SIU-Edwardsville gives up.
+SIU-Edwardsville averages 7.3 made 3-pointers per game this season, 0.5 more makes per game than Bradley allows.

-Wright is averaging 16 points and 1.5 steals for the Cougars.
+Shamar Wright is scoring 16.0 points per game and averaging 4.3 rebounds for the Cougars.
 Ray’Sean Taylor is averaging 2.7 made 3-pointers over the last 10 games for SIU-Edwardsville.

 LAST 10 GAMES: Braves: 5-5, averaging 71.7 points, 33.8 rebounds, 11.8 assists, 6.8 steals and 3.3 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 71.1 points per game.